Skip to content

 FixedBuffer buf = {1, 2, 3, 4, 5}; // FixedBuffer<int, 5>

 Deduction guides work similarly to function template overload resolution.
-The compiler considers all deduction guides (both implicitly generated and user-defined), and selects the best match.
-If a custom deduction guide is a better match than an implicit one, the compiler chooses the custom one.
+The compiler considers all deduction guides (both implicitly generated and user-defined) and selects the best match.
+If a custom deduction guide is a better match than the implicit one, the compiler chooses the custom one.

 Custom Deduction Guides in the Standard Library

 The standard library itself makes extensive use of custom deduction guides.
-For example, the guide that deduces std::vector from an iterator pair:
+For example, the guide for std::vector deduction from an iterator pair:

 cpp